 Night Walk in Gion: Kyoto’s Geisha District

 This walking Kyoto tour is one of the most popular in the city and sees around 5000 guests a year.
 The guided tour with an English speaking host takes you for a night-time walk around Gion, famous as the home of the geisha.
-It starts at the Gion Omiode Museum then to the Shirakara River and the area used to film the movie Memoirs of a Geisha.
-Learn about the history, rules and life of a geisha and maybe even meet one.
+It starts at the Gion Omiode Museum then to the Shirakawa River and the area used to film the movie Memoirs of a Geisha.
+Learn about the history, rules, and life of a geisha and maybe even meet one.